-SSE to treble renewables output to lead net zero charge
+SSE to treble renewables output to lead net zero charge18 Nov 2020

 Leading low-carbon energy company SSE has today unveiled plans to treble its renewable output by 2030, and set out its aspiration to add 1GW a year of new renewables capacity by the second half of the decade.
 The update comes as the Prime Minister sets out his 10-point plan to build back greener and attract private sector investment in decarbonisation.